abbindustrigymnasium/programmering-1-miniprojekt-CarlPettersson/README.md

     creating a small game,
     for loop,
     if statement,
-    how to add sound and music
+    how to add sound and music,
+    create hitboxes